xpouyat/hevcstreaming/live-hevc.md

 ### Windows 10, Xbox One
 It may be necessary to install the HEVC Video Extensions from this [link](https://www.microsoft.com/en-us/store/p/hevc-video-extension/9n4wgh0z6vhq).
 Please note that your GPU must support HEVC decoding.

-### iOS,  macOS, Apple TV
+### iOS,  macOS, Apple TV devices
 iOS 11 is required for HEVC decode.
 More details [here](http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/Apple-Embraces-HEVC-What-Does-it-Mean-for-Encoding-118735.aspx).
+You need the [Apple TV 4K](https://support.apple.com/en-us/HT200008) to playback UHD video.

-### Smart TV
+### Smart TVs
-Some smart TV supports HEVC-DASH streaming.
+Recent smart TVs support HEVC-DASH streaming with DRM.
 Please contact the TV manufacturer for more information.